NAB introduces contactless payment service for Android users Tap and Go using NAB Pay.

 NAB followed the lead of other banks who have already instituted a mobile tap and pay system.
 Here are some of the banks that provide a mobile tap and pay service.

-ANZ customers can now enjoy a new mobile payments system that was released in February.
 ANZ Mobile Pay is for Android 4.4 or above devices.
-Unlike its NAB counterpart, ANZ Mobile Pay works for Visa credit, debit and American Express cards.
+ANZ customers can also enjoy the benefits of tapping and paying with their mobile device.
+Unlike its NAB counterpart, ANZ's feature works for Visa credit, debit and American Express cards.

 Setting up this app is very straightforward.
 You’ll need the following: